-1. Which of the following statements about the properties of life is false?
-A) All organisms have the ability to take in energy and use it.
-B) All organisms have the ability to respond to stimuli from the environment.
-C) All organisms have the ability to reproduce.
-D) All organisms have the ability to maintain a constant internal temperature.
+1. Which of the following statements about the properties of life is false?A) All organisms have the ability to take in energy and use it.B) All organisms have the ability to respond to stimuli from the environment.C) All organisms have the ability to reproduce.D) All organisms have the ability to maintain a constant internal temperature.
 2. Life is organized in a hierarchical fashion.
 Which of the following sequences correctly lists that hierarchy from least inclusive to most inclusive?
 A) ecosystem, population, organ system, cell, community, molecule, organ, organism, organelle, tissue B) cell, molecule, organ system, organ, organelle, population, tissue, organism, ecosystem, community C) organism, organ system, tissue, population, organ, organelle, community, cell, ecosystem, molecule D) molecule, organelle, cell, tissue, organ, organ system, organism, population, community, ecosystem 3.
 The tree in your backyard is home to two cardinals, a colony of ants, a wasp's nest, two squirrels, and millions of bacteria.
 Together, all of these organisms represent - A) a species.
 B) a population.
 C) a community.
 D) an ecosystem.
-4. If you eat a hamburger, you are mainly eating ground-up beef muscle.
-What levels of organization are represented in this ground-up muscle?
-A) organism, population B) organelle, cell, and t C) organ, organ system, a D) tissue, organ, and organ 5.
-Mr. Collea asks you to A) has a nucleus.
-B) makes up most of the o see a prokaryotic cell.
-You will be l C) has a membrane.
-D) is much larger than me - 6.
-Which of the following statements about ecosystems is false?
-A) Bacteria and fungi recycle energy within an ecosystem.
-B) Plants and other photosynthetic organisms are producers in ecosystems.
-C) Chemical nutrients cycle within an ecosystem.
-D) In the process of energy conversions within an ecosystem, some energy is converted to heat.
-7. The ultimate source of (A) wind. energy flowing into nearly a B) electricity. ll ecosystems is - C) radioactivity.
+4. If you eat a hamburger, y this ground-up muscle?
+A) organism, population, B) organelle, cell, and tis and community C) organ, organ system, hat levels of organization are represented in organ system, and organism organ, and organ system 5.
+Mr. Collea asks you to lo A) has a nucleus.
+B) makes up most of the C) has a membrane. okaryotic cell.
+You will be looking for a cell that - C) has a membrane.
+D) is much larger than most cells in your body.
+6. Which of the following statements about ecosystems is false?A) Bacteria and fungi recycle energy within an ecosystem.B) Plants and other photosynthetic organisms are producers in ecosystems.C) Chemical nutrients cycle within an ecosystem.D) In the process of energy conversions within an ecosystem, some energy is converted to heat.
+7. The ultimate source of en A) wind. ergy flowing into nearly all e B) electricity. cosystems is - C) radioactivity.
 D) sunlight.
 8. In an ecosystem, energy - A) cycles along with chemical nutrients.
 B) typically flows from consumers to producers to decomposers.
 C) typically flows from producers through a series of consumers.
 D) comes ultimately from bacteria.
 9. Which of the following statements about genetics is true?A) Genes are proteins that produce DNA.B) DNA is made up of six different kinds of nucleotides.C) Differences among organisms reflect different nucleotide sequences in their DNA.D) Each DNA molecule is a single strand of nucleotides.
-10. Organisms that are prok A) Bacteria and Archae B) Eukarya and Archae C) Plantae and Animalia.
-D) Fungi and Bacteria.
+10. Organisms that are proka A) Bacteria and Archaea.
+B) Eukarya and Archaea.
+C) Plantae and Animalia D) Fungi and Bacteria. ι.